The everyday exceptional.

 The aim of change management within workplace transformation is to shape people’s expectations to match their new environment before they experience it.
-Whilst an office redesign or relocation can be perceived as a ‘step change’, people adapt their attitudes and behaviours slowly and incrementally over time.
+Whilst an office relocation or redesign can be perceived as a ‘step change’ (described as a significant change that allows positive transformation or growth to take place), people adapt their attitudes and behaviours slowly and incrementally over time.
 You can think about change management a bit like an iceberg.
 It tackles the stuff below the waterline, the deep-rooted values, beliefs, and assumptions.
 It tackles perceptions you can't see, which many organisations find difficult to address.

 By having a change management process in place, steps can be taken to motivate, educate and prepare people for change.
 It’s easy to assume that individuals will automatically adapt to their new workplace.
 However, many will resist change, and those that do adapt to the change, may not change in the way that you'd hope.
 In essence, change management is your ultimate risk mitigation tool.

-You can't project manage behavioural change.
-Project management is all about the technical change.
+The difference between change management and project management is in how each are managed.
+Project management is all about technical changes and focuses on achieving specific objectives within a defined programme and budget.
 It has well documented guidelines, follows a linear timeline and manages the activities of a project to meet specific goals and requirements.
-Change management is all about the hearts and minds of people.
+Change management, on the other hand, is all about the hearts and minds and aims to support individuals in transitioning from a current state to a desired future state.
 It has no specific guidelines, follows a much less structured timeline, and manages the impact of change resulting from organisational or project developments.

 Change is a transition and, contrary to popular belief, it starts with an ending.
 It requires saying goodbye to something we know before something new can begin.
 We typically use the Change Curve (Kübler-Ross, 1969) to help describe this experience of transition.